LSSTDESC/rail/docs/source/overview.rst

 set pairs.
-The high-dimensional probability density outlined in the `creation` directory can be modified to reproduce the realistic mismatches between training and test sets, for example inclusion of photometric errors due to observing effects, spectroscopic incompleteness from specific surveys, incorrect assignment of spectroscopic redshift due to line confusion, the effects of blending, etc.
+The high-dimensional probability density outlined in the `creation` directory can be modified to reproduce the realistic mismatches between training and test sets, for example, inclusion of photometric errors due to observing effects, spectroscopic incompleteness from specific surveys, incorrect assignment of spectroscopic redshift due to line confusion, the effects of blending, etc.
 Training and test set data may be drawn from such probability spaces with systematics